nbase-io/GamePotGuide/iOS-V2/Update-global.md

 #### v3.5.3 (2023-07-17)

-- Logic changed to guest login method at the time of Gamepot 3.5.0 due to security issues
+- Logic of the Guest login functionality reverted to Gamepot 3.5.0’s due to security issue.

 #### v3.5.1 (2023-05-25)